ninjaa/gpt-commit-messages/README.md

 # gpt-commit-messages

+## About

-Command that has GPT3 draft commit messages for me
+Command that has GPT4 draft commit messages for me.

+Also looks for errors in diff.

 ## Installation